Maisha Colter, Chief Executive Officer

 After a few years, she pursued her law degree from Rutgers University and graduated in 2001.
 In 2003, she moved to Texas, learned about AVDA, and reached out to the Executive Director to volunteer and was instead hired as the agency’s only staff attorney in 2004.
 She remained with the agency for almost four years and returned in 2012 as Director of Litigation to lead a staff of attorneys and paralegals who fight on behalf of victims of abuse, later becoming Director of Legal Advocacy Program.

-Allison Guerra, Interim Director of Battering Intervention and Prevention
+Allison Guerra, Director of Battering Intervention and Prevention

-Through her passion for social change, Allison has risen through the ranks of AVDA’s Battering Intervention and Prevention Program.
+Through her passion for social change, Allison has risen through the ranks of AVDA’s Battering Intervention and Prevention Program (BIPP).
 She began work at AVDA in 2016 as the part-time BIPP Program Assistant.
 She immediately expressed interest in group facilitation and began to assist in the Spanish BIPP groups.
 Eventually she became full-time staff, and while working, she obtained her bachelor’s degree in psychology and masters of education in counseling and development.
-Currently, she is studying to become a Licensed Professional Counselor Associate.
+She recently became a Licensed Professional Counselor Associate.

 Brenda Estrada, Director of Advocacy Services